h011o/CitadelCTF/a_memorys_a_heavy_burden.md

 ## My solve

 The compass direction tells us that the location is towards the north of the mountain.
-In our image we can see the highly distinctive japanese cemetries and the description of the challenge hints to us that it is possibly near a Buddhist temple.
+In our image we can see the highly distinctive japanese cemetries and the description of the challenge also hints to us that it is possibly near a Buddhist temple.
 We can also see some cherry blossoms and a residental area along with a forested hill.

 I then entered all this information along with the image to a location analyzer which predicted the area to be in Yamanashi.